Nikodermus/catch-and-run-game/README.md

 ### New In-Game Features
 	--- x Bind player sprite to change based on the keys hold to reflect where the player is heading to
 	--- x Bind monster sprite to change based on the keys hold to reflect where the monster is heading to
-	--- x Proyectiles will be from the player position towards the mouse-pointer location each second
+	--- ✓ Proyectiles will be from the player position towards the mouse-pointer location each second
-	--- x Monster HP will decrease when projectiles hit it
+	--- ✓ Monster HP will decrease when projectiles hit it
-	--- x Monster will disappear when its HP arrives to 0
+	--- ✓ Monster will disappear when its HP arrives to 0
 	--- x Weapons will appear randomly each 5 levels, changing projectiles look and damage permanently
 	--- x Weapons available will be three:
 		1. Firegun: Damage x2